 Nightwear

-This infographic image from The Mothership LTD is an easy guide to follow for night time wear.
+This infographic image from The Mothership LTD is an easy guide to follow for nighttime wear.
 Please be aware that different cultures include different techniques, clothes ware etc so if this isn’t for you that’s fine, this is a guide.
 I find using the light sleeping bags are really helpful with children as sometimes with covers they get tangled it them if they are a little wriggler.

 The tough part – falling asleep

 From four months onwards your little one will be picking up on routines.
-Starting to put them down whilst they are drowsy and allowing them to self settle is ideal.
+Starting to put them down whilst they are drowsy and allowing them to self-settle is ideal.
 Then each night making sure they are a little bit more awake when placed in bed.
 If they are completely asleep when put down then they are less likely to self settle when they wake up in the middle of the night.

-A ‘comfort’ can also help soothe your little one too sleep especially if they wake in the night, if you use this for a baby it must be something breathable and suitable from birth.
+A ‘comfort’ can also help soothe your little one to sleep especially if they wake in the night, if you use this for a baby it must be something breathable and suitable from birth.

 Interesting Fact